-Today, he splits his time working as the clinical administrative coordinator of emergency services at St. Paul University Hospital and singing with the Dallas Opera Chorus at the Margot and Bill Winspear Opera House.
+He splits his time working as the clinical administrative coordinator of emergency services at St. Paul University Hospital and singing with the Dallas Opera Chorus at the Margot and Bill Winspear Opera House.

 His nursing career spans 22 years—three with UT Southwestern—and he’s been with the Dallas Opera for 10 years.

 Jones grew up singing in the children’s choir at his Orange, Texas, church.
-His talent led him to singing R&B, contemporary, and classical music at events, benefits, weddings, and funerals.
-He admitted that he was not interested in opera until his undergraduate studies in vocal performance required him to work on an opera, "La Boheme."
+His talent led him to singing R&B, contemporary, and classical music at benefits, weddings, and funerals.
+He admitted that he was not interested in opera until his undergraduate studies in vocal performance required him to work on "La Boheme."

 “When I saw the impact that singing with your natural voice, with no microphones, had on the audience, I thought I had to do this,” Jones said.